hyperadev/axolotl-lang/CONTRIBUTING.md

 # Welcome!

-Welcome to the Axolotl language files, first off, thank you for taking the time to consider contributing!
+Welcome to the Axolotl locale files, first off, thank you for taking the time to consider contributing!
 All contributions are extremely helpful and greatly appreciated!

 This document contains a set of guides for contributing to this project.